11 Predictive modelling and machine learning

 In linear discriminant analysis (LDA), prior knowledge about how common different classes are is used to classify new observations using Bayes’ theorem.
 It relies on the assumption that the data from each class is generated by a multivariate normal distribution, and that all classes share a common covariance matrix.
 The resulting decision boundary is a hyperplane.

 LDA does not require any tuning.
-It does however allow you to specify prior class probabilities if you like, using the prior argument, allowing for Bayesian classification.
+It does, however, allow you to specify prior class probabilities if you like, using the prior argument, allowing for Bayesian classification.
 If you don’t provide a prior, the class proportions in the training data will be used instead.
-Here is an example using the wine data from Section 9.1.7:
+Here is an example using the wine data from Section 11.1.7:

 library(caret)